 How to Rock an Internal Communications Preferences Survey

-Me again!
-Here to talk (again) about the importance of measurement during COVID-19.
 In my last post, I focused on the importance of surveying employees right now to gauge their experiences and sentiments in managing a new normal — with tips on what questions to ask, and what to do with the data.
+Well, it's me, Becky from the Research team again!
+Here to talk (again) about the importance of measurement.

 How else can you be harnessing measurement to understand where to prioritize your time and efforts?
 Enter: A communications preferences survey.
 The goal?
 To identify changes you can be making now — and post COVID-19 — to guide, inform and strengthen your internal communications.